MicrosoftDocs/cpp-docs/docs/cpp/character-sets.md

 **END Microsoft Specific**

-### Basic execution character set
+### Execution character sets

-The *basic execution character set* and the *basic execution wide-character set* consist of all the characters in the basic source character set, and the control characters that represent alert, backspace, carriage return, and the null character.
-The *execution character set* and *execution wide-character set* are supersets of the basic sets.
-They include the implementation-defined source characters outside the basic source character set.
+The *execution character sets* represent the characters and strings that can appear in a compiled program.
+These character sets consist of all the characters permitted in a source file, and also the control characters that represent alert, backspace, carriage return, and the null character.
 The execution character set has a locale-specific representation.